kwurst/CS-140/Syllabus.md

 * Expect to spend at least 22 hours of work per week on class work.
 * Each student is responsible for the contents of the textbook readings, handouts, and homework assignments.

-## Americans with Disabilities Act/Student Accessibility Services
+## Accessibility Statement
-Worcester State University and this instructor are committed to the full participation of all students, and will provide accommodations for any student with documented disabilities who are registered with [Student Accessibility Services (SAS)](http://www.worcester.edu/Student-Accessibility-Services/).
-The SAS is located in the Administration Building, Room 131 and can be reached by phone (508-929-8733) or email (<a href="mailto:sas@worcester.edu">sas@worcester.edu</a>).

-Please contact the instructor as early as possible to discuss necessary accommodations.
-All information regarding disabilities will be treated with confidentiality.

-##Math Center
-If you are looking for tutoring for a math course or a course with math components, the [Math Center](http://www.worcester.edu/SP-Math-Center/) is here to help.
-Housed in the Mathematics Department (Sullivan Academic Center, Room 143), the center is staffed with a supervisor and peer tutors who can provide you with a conceptual mathematical understanding that will enable you to succeed in your courses and complete your assignments independently.
+Worcester State University values the diversity of all of our students, faculty and staff.
+We recognize the importance of each student’s contribution to our campus community.
+WSU is committed to providing equal access and support to all qualified students through the provision of reasonable accommodations so that each student may fully participate in programs and services at WSU.
+If you have a disability that requires reasonable accommodations, please contact Student Accessibility Services at SAS@worcester.edu or 508-929-8733.
+Please be aware that accommodations cannot be enacted retroactively, making timeliness a critical aspect for their provision.

 ## Tutoring Services/Academic Success Center
-Tutoring Services are offered through the [Academic Success Center (ASC)](http://www.worcester.edu/SP-Academic-Success-Center/).
+Tutoring Services are offered through the Academic Success Center (ASC).
 The ASC is located on the first floor of the Administration building, A-130.
 Tutoring services are provided to students FREE of charge.
-Students seeking academic assistance should visit the center as soon as possible.
+Students seeking academic assistance should visit the center as soon as possible or contact the Tutoring Coordinator at 508-929-8139

+## The Math Center
+The Math Center provides free assistance to students in Mathematics.
+It is located on the first floor of the Sullivan Academic Building, S143.

 ## The Writing Center
 The writing center provides free assistance to students in the areas of research and writing.
 It is located on the third floor of the Sullivan Academic Building, S306.
 To schedule an appointment, please call 508-929-8112 or email the Center at writingcenter@worcester.edu.
-To find out more information about the Writing Center including the Center's hours and the Center's Online Writing Lab, visit their website at <a href="http://www.worcester.edu/SP-Writing-Center/" target="_blank">http://www.worcester.edu/SP-Writing-Center/</a>.
+To find out more information about the Writing Center including the Center's hours and the Center's Online Writing Lab, visit their website at <a href="http://www2.worcester.edu/WritingCenter/" target="_blank">http://www2.worcester.edu/WritingCenter/</a>.

 ## Worcester State Library
-[Worcester State Library](http://www.worcester.edu/Library/) has access to many articles through online databases including J-STOR.
+Worcester State Library has access to many articles through online databases including J-STOR.
 In addition many articles and book chapters are available to students through Inter-Library Loan (ILL).
 With a little planning, ILL expands your ability to get credible information sources about topics you pursue in your course work.
 Finally WSU students are free to use many of the library resources within the consortium.
 Given all of these resources it is extremely unlikely that you should have to pay for access to individual articles.
 Please work with the reference librarians to find the appropriate way to access materials you need.
-You have already paid for these resources through your fees---please make use of them.
+You have already paid for these resources through your fees—please make use of them.

 ## Academic Conduct
 Each student is responsible for the contents of the readings, discussions, class materials, textbook and handouts.
 All work must be done independently unless assigned as a group project.
 You may discuss assignments and materials with other students, but you should never share answers or files. ***Everything that you turn in must be your own original work, unless specified otherwise in the assignment.***